edelgrace/edelgrace.me/content/blog/2016-03-10-blogilates-beginners-workout-calendar-2-0-day-22.md

 ### Video 1: The Ultimate Hot Body Workout

-The video titles for today make me feel a little bit vain&#8230; I'm not really doing these exercises for what the title says but just to get more fit!
-Although, I really am aiming for the flat stomach&#8230; So I'm not totally 100% vain free.
+The video titles for today make me feel a little bit vain...
+I'm not really doing these exercises for what the title says but just to get more fit!
+Although, I really am aiming for the flat stomach...
+So I'm not totally 100% vain free.

 <div class="flex-video">
 </div>